ZcashFoundation/GrantProposals-2018Q2/README.md

 ## Structure of the Submission

-The formal submission document should be be structured as follows:
+The formal submission document should be structured as follows:

 **Motivation and overview**